duckdb/odbc-scanner/README.md

  - `var_len_data_single_part` (`BOOLEAN`, default: `false`): read long `VARCHAR` or `VARBINARY` values as a single read (used when a driver does not support [Retrieving Variable-Length Data in Parts](https://learn.microsoft.com/en-us/sql/odbc/reference/syntax/sqlgetdata-function?view=sql-server-ver17#retrieving-variable-length-data-in-parts))
  - `var_len_params_long_threshold_bytes` (`UINTEGER`, default: `4000`): a length threshold after that `SQL_WVARCHAR` parameters are passed as `SQL_WLONGVARCHAR`

+Other optional named parameters:

+ - `ignore_exec_failure` (`BOOLEAN`, default: `false`): when a query, that is run in remote DB, can be prepared successfully, but may or may not fail at execution time (for example, because of schema state like table existence), then this flag an be used to not thow an error when query execution fails.
+Empty result set is returned if query execution fails.

 #### Returns:

 A table with the query result.